yvangodard/ical-to-google-calendar/README.md

 Description
 ------------
+This tool is designed to synchronize an iCal-format (.ics) calendar to a a Google Calendar with it, via the Google Calendar API.

-A simple Perl script to parse an iCal-format (.ics) file, and update a Google Calendar with it, via the Google Calendar API.
+For that, it downloads the ics file, parse it with a cleaner script to avoid incompatibily with Google (with a python Script), and a simple Perl script parse the cleaned file, and updates a Google Calendar with it, via the Google Calendar API (only one way).

+This tool includes some third-party scripts:

+- ical-to-gcal.py: Original version by Keith McCammon available from [http://mccammon.org/keith/](http://mccammon.org/keith/code) modded by Mario Aeby, [http://eMeidi.com](http://eMeidi.com), [https://github.com/emeidi/ical-to-gcal/blob/master/ical-to-gcal.py](https://github.com/emeidi/ical-to-gcal/blob/master/ical-to-gcal.py)

+- ical-to-gcal.pl: Original version by David Precious available form [https://github.com/bigpresh/ical-to-google-calendar](https://github.com/bigpresh/ical-to-google-calendar), modded to work with this tool by Yvan Godard, [https://github.com/yvangodard/ical-to-google-calendar/blob/master/ical-to-gcal.pl](https://github.com/yvangodard/ical-to-google-calendar/blob/master/ical-to-gcal.pl)

 Bug report